jakublevy/chocopkgs/tclocklight-kt/README.md

     - Default value: `no`

 ### Examples
-* Install and start only after the current user logins
+* Install and auto-start only after the current user logins
     ```
     choco install tclocklight-kt --params "'/AddToSystemStartup:no /AddToUserStartup:yes'"
     ```